wp-plugins/tagged-gallery/readme.txt

 == Frequently asked questions ==

-= Does Tagged Gallery use WordPress thumbs or does it make its own =
+= Does Tagged Gallery use WordPress thumbs or does it make its own? =

-Tagged Gallery make it's own thumbs.
+Tagged Gallery make its own thumbs.

 == Screenshots ==